E-ilex/hire-lib/README.md

 How to run service

 1. Locally
-    1. run main.go
+    1. go mod vendor
+    2. go build
+    3. Run exec

 2. ~~Using Docker~~
-    1. I faced some problems with volume mounting after migrating from docker-compose to Dockerfile
+    1. I faced some problems with volume mounting after migrating from docker-compose to Dockerfile, so it won't work

 ### Curl